zerocnc/C---Plus-Data-Structures/Chapter 1.md

 > **Software Specification:** A detailed description of the function, inputs, processing, outputs, and special requirements of a software product.
 It provides the information needed to design and implement the program.

-Goal 1 means that the program should be as *effcient as it needs to be.* We would never deliberately write programs that waste time or space in memory, but no all programs demand great efficiency.
+Goal 1 means that the program should be as *efficient as it needs to be.* We would never deliberately write programs that waste time or space in memory, but no all programs demand great efficiency.

 ### Goal 2: Quality Software Can Be Read and Understood

-The second goal is more concered with our ability to read the program. reading a well-written program can teach you techniques that help you write good programs.
+The second goal is more concered with our ability to read the program.
+Reading a well-written program can teach you techniques that help you write good programs.
+A clean and well written program will allow the programmer to find bugs if they appear.

 ### Goal 3: Quality Software Can be Modified